atrick/atrick.github.io/proposal/voidpointer.md

 There are a several things going on here in order to make it possible to build the standard library with the changes:

-- A new `VoidPointer` type is defined.
+- A new `UnsafeBytePointer` type is defined.
 Suggestions for refactoring welcome.

-- unsafeAddressOf returns `VoidPointer` instead of `UnsafePointer<Void>`.
+- unsafeAddressOf returns `UnsafeBytePointer` instead of `UnsafePointer<Void>`.

-- The default Unsafe[Mutable]Pointer conversion is removed.
+- The default `Unsafe[Mutable]Pointer` conversion is removed.

 - Many places in the standard library were relying on default conversion in potentially type-unsafe situations.
 These conversions now either take a 'mutating' label or an 'unsafeCastElement' label.

-- The type system becomes aware of the special `VoidPointer` type
+- The type system becomes aware of the special `UnsafeBytePointer` type

-- The type system handles conversions between `VoidPointer` and other points (attempting to emulate the old behavior of `UnsafePointer<Void>`).
+- The type system handles conversions between `UnsafeBytePointer` and other points (attempting to emulate the old behavior of `UnsafePointer<Void>`).

-- External APIs still require `UnsafeMutablePointer<Void>`, so some of these arguments are explicitly converted from `VoidPointer`.
+- External APIs still require `UnsafeMutablePointer<Void>`, so some of these arguments are explicitly converted from `UnsafeBytePointer`.
 I expect these to be cleaned up with proper type system support.

 I don't want to commit all of these changes as-is because it may break